Skip to main content

 workflow-controller-metrics ClusterIP 10.106.97.173 <none> 9090/TCP 15m

-To access the target application frontend in your browser, use the frontend-external LoadBalancer service.
+1. To access the frontend of the target application in your browser, use the frontend-external LoadBalancer service.

 Online Boutique

-Similarly you can access the Grafana dashboard, login with the default credentials username admin and password admin, and browse the Online Boutique application dashboard.
-Currently, all the metrics are indicating normal application behavior.
+1. Similarly, you can access the Grafana dashboard.
+Login with the default credentials, that is, username admin and password admin, and browse the Online Boutique application dashboard.
+Currently, all the metrics indicate normal application behavior.

 Grafana App Dashboard

-With our target application deployed, we can now create a chaos experiment.
-We will be targeting the pods of the carts microservice with the Pod Delete fault.
-Right now, the cart page is healthy and accessible in the frontend, as seen at the /cart route.
+Since the target application has been deployed, you can now create a chaos experiment.
+You will target the pods of the carts microservice with the pod delete fault.
+Currently, the cart page is healthy and accessible from the front end, as seen in the /cart route.

 Online Boutique App Cart